Obi-Wana/matter-unit3d-api/README.md

 # Matterunit3d

-Matterunit3d is a [Matterbridge](https://github.com/42wim/matterbridge)
+matterunit3d is a [matterbridge](https://github.com/42wim/matterbridge)
-API plugin (forked from "matteredit 2") allowing you to connect UNIT3D chatbox chats to the various chat services supported by Matterbridge.
+API plugin (forked from "matteredit 2") allowing you to connect [UNIT3D](https://github.com/HDInnovations/UNIT3D-Community-Edition) chatbox chats to the various chat services supported by Matterbridge.
+This extension handles only messages coming from matterbridge and going to UNIT3D chatbox.

 ## Features
 This reads messages from the Matterbridge API and posts them to UNIT3D chat using a custom API endpoint.
 Message flow from IRC -> Chatbox: <br>
-IRC -> Matterbridge Bot reads the message and posts it to the Matterbridge API -> Matterunit3d picks up the message and posts it to `https://unit3d.dev/api/chats/messages`.
+IRC -> Matterbridge Bot reads the message and posts it to the Matterbridge API -> matterunit3d picks up the message and posts it to `https://unit3d.dev/api/chats/messages`.
 <br>
 A custom API endpoint in UNIT3D must exist in order to receive the messages and forward them to the existing `messages()` function.